kimiller/kimiller.github.io/source/_posts/coin.md

 ---
-title: Bitcoin fell by $3,000 in 1 hour: Normal Retracement or End of Bull Market
+title: "Bitcoin fell by $3,000 in 1 hour: Normal Retracement or End of Bull Market"
 date: 2023-12-12 16:48:12
 categories:
   - BTC
 tags:
   - BTC
-description:  Bitcoin fell by $3,000 in 1 hour！！！How crazy is it！！！
+description: "Bitcoin fell by $3,000 in 1 hour!
+How crazy is it!"
 cover: https://s2.loli.net/2023/08/02/igMT6xhwFOcAPrm.webp
 ---

 # OKX Market Review: Bitcoin Experiences Short-Term Dip to $40,200

 The OKX market report reveals that Bitcoin's price dropped by over $3,000 within one hour this morning, reaching a low of $40,200.
 This marks the first time Bitcoin has fallen below $41,000 since breaking the $40,000 barrier on December 4.
 As of the time of writing, BTC has rebounded to $42,436, with a 2.8% decline over the past 24 hours.